cnnrsmth/pinterest-data-pipeline29/README.md

 - **Kafka Installation:** Apache Kafka was installed on the EC2 instance, along with the necessary IAM MSK authentication jar, enabling secure communication with the MSK cluster.
 - **Topic Creation:** Using the Kafka command-line tools, three topics (pin, geo, user) were created in the MSK cluster, ready to receive data.

+_A key pair file was generated locally with a .pem extension, allowing secure SSH access to the EC2 instance.
+This key pair was retrieved from the AWS Parameter Store and saved locally.
+The key was used to establish an SSH connection to the EC2 instance, ensuring secure communication._

+_Apache Kafka was installed on the EC2 instance.
+Alongside this, the IAM MSK authentication package was configured to enable secure communication between the EC2 client and the MSK cluster.
+The necessary environment variables were set to ensure proper path configurations and to establish the EC2 instance’s ability to use AWS IAM for MSK cluster authentication._

+_The EC2 instance was configured to authenticate with the MSK cluster using IAM roles.
+This involved setting up trust relationships and modifying client properties to include the IAM role ARN, which grants the necessary permissions for cluster access._

+_Three Kafka topics were created within the MSK cluster—pin, geo, and user.
+These topics were configured using the Kafka command-line tools, with bootstrap servers and Zookeeper connection strings retrieved from the MSK management console.
+The CLASSPATH environment variable was set appropriately to ensure seamless operation of the Kafka commands._

 ## Milestone 4: Connecting MSK Cluster to S3 Bucket

 The objective here was to ensure that data flowing through Kafka topics was automatically stored in an S3 bucket: